modular-ftc/modular-ftc.github.io/README.md

 - All other originals are hosted, but deprecated in favor of repackaged versions which fix various inconveniences and correctly specify all transitive dependencies

 ## Contact info
 Have a great idea?
 Want to help out?
-Having trouble outside the scope of the core FTC team?
-Open an issue on the corrisponding repository or email me at <skaggsm333@gmail.com>!
+Having trouble with an issue outside the scope of the core FTC team?
+Open an issue on the corrisponding repository or use my contact email [here](https://github.com/magneticflux-)!